yvelikova/axway-open-docs/content/en/docs/apim_relnotes/201904_apimgr_relnotes/APIGatewayApr19_ReleaseNotes.md

 This is due to an issue with the Axway PassPort repositories containing conflicting (randomly generated) password fields in the common and API projects.

 As a workaround, use the Entity Explorer tool to set the value of the field `FIELD_KEYSTORE_PASSWORD` to the same value in both the common and API projects.
-For more information on using the Entity Explorer, see the *API Gateway Developer Guide*.

 Related issues: RDAPI-11159